ivanuria/fullstack-part-0/0.4/readme.md

     deactivate Server

     activate Browser
-    Note right of Browser: Translates JSON data to LI DOM elemets and append them to UL and rendering them. deactivate Browser
+    Note right of Browser: Translates JSON data to LI DOM elements and appends them to UL to render them. deactivate Browser

 ```